 Concessional official development finance and climate finance has done a good job of achieving climate objectives.
-But only very small amounts of the \$410 trillion of global financial assets controlled by the private sector were invested in or been mobilized to developing economies due to the myriad of challenges identified in Chapter 3.
-If official development finance and climate finance is to allocate more resources for private investment mobilization, then it would be beneficial to introduce governance objectives into the main channels of concessional and catalytic capital.
+But only very small amounts of the \$410 trillion of global financial assets controlled by the private sector were invested in or been mobilised to developing economies due to the myriad of challenges identified in Chapter 3.
+If official development finance and climate finance is to allocate more resources for private investment mobilisation, then it would be beneficial to introduce governance objectives into the main channels of concessional and catalytic capital.

-In July 2022, the G20 published the G20 Independent Review of Multilateral Development Bank's Capital Adequacy Frameworks with five high-level recommendations (Box 4.2.3) on how MDBs can provide and mobilize higher levels of investment to developing economies.
+In July 2022, the G20 published the G20 Independent Review of Multilateral Development Bank's Capital Adequacy Frameworks with five high-level recommendations (Box 4.2.3) on how MDBs can provide and mobilise higher levels of investment to developing economies.

 If these recommendations are implemented in the context of Just Financing that accounts for the socioeconomic dimensions, they would further strengthen the partnerships between MDBs, private sector and LIC and MIC governments in fostering equitable development pathways.
-Sharm Elsheikh Guidebook for Just Financing